Dimentio233/TweetScrapes/README.md

 ## Reflections

-I think the next step to improving the quality of my analysis is to not be afraid of big datasets, and choose earlier start dates so we get more sample tweets which generates results that better represent the region.
-Also, there were many special characters that appeared quite frequently in my word cloud visualizations, instead of deleting them instantly, I could spend more time understanding their origins, maybe they are emojis which can reveal people's emotions toward COVID.
+I think the next step to improving the quality of my analysis is to not be afraid of big datasets, and choose earlier start dates so we get more sample tweets that generate results that better represent the region.
+Also, there were many special characters that appeared quite frequently in my word cloud visualizations, instead of deleting them instantly, I could spend more time understanding their origins, maybe they are emojis that can reveal people's emotions toward COVID.